Ivaj1/Udon-Bakery-Adapter/README.md

 ## How to Use

 ### Prerequisites
+- Ensure Udon Bakery Adapter is installed in your project.
+You can install the package via VRC Consortium Client (VCC) from [here](https://ivaj1.github.io/VPM-ivaj/).
 - Ensure Bakery is installed in your project.
-You can install the package via VRC Consortium Client (VCC) from [here](https://ivaj1.github.io/VPM-ivaj/).

 ### Integration Steps
 1. Open a scene in your Unity project that has Bakery baked lightmaps.